kyverno/website/content/en/policies/other/add_nodeSelector.md

 subject: Pod
 policyType: "mutate"
 description: >
-    The nodeSelector field uses labels to select the node which node a Pod can be scheduled on.
+    The nodeSelector field uses labels to select the node on which a Pod can be scheduled.
 This can be useful when Pods have specific needs that only certain nodes in a cluster can provide.
-This policy adds the nodeSelector field to a Pod spec and configures it with two labels as shown below.
+This policy adds the nodeSelector field to a Pod spec and configures it with labels `foo` and `color`.
 ---

 ## Policy Definition